phir2-lab/hratc2017_robot/README.md

 - launch

 All launch files for testing the robot and for executing the competition.
+It also describe all topics and used nodes.

 # Contributions